kaspernj/diggerize/README.md

 ### digg

-This functions like `dig` but it will fail if one of the keys isn't found.
+This functions like `dig` but it will throw an error if one of the keys isn't found.

 ```js
 const myObject = {